In this section

 Returns a Boolean value:

-•true—if this part of the message and its attached parts contain a file that meets the condition filter (including files in archives);
+•true—if this part of the message and its attached parts contain a file that meets the filter condition (including files in archives);

 Examples: